aosabook/500lines/contingent/contingent.markdown

 * A class instance is *implemented* as a dict.
 * A class instance is *used* like a mutable tuple.

-The class offers key lookup into its attribute dictionary through a prettier syntax, where you get to say `graph.incoming` instead of `graph["incoming"]`.
+The class offers key lookup through a prettier syntax, where you get to say `graph.incoming` instead of `graph["incoming"]`.
 But, in practice, class instances are almost never used